 Trust Our Seasoned Phoenix Criminal Defense Attorney

 Arizona laws cover not only guns but anything that can be used as a weapons to cause bodily harm to another person.
 The rules described are generally applicable to any weapon that is not illegal in and of itself, but can have serious consequences if not used or possessed in accordance with the law.
-If you have been charged with a weapons crime, seek the help of Salvador Phillips, PLLC.
+If you have been charged with a weapons crime, seek the help of Salvador Law Group.
 We make ourselves available to our clients 24/7.

 To request a free consultation, call (602) 842-6222 or fill out a form online.

 Arizona allows open carry and concealed carry permits.
 Anyone can carry a legal weapon openly or invisible to the public, with or without a permit, if the weapon is kept in a holster, partially visible, or in a container or glove compartment of a vehicle.
 In order to obtain a concealed carry permit, you must be at least 21 years old, have no felony convictions, be in the U.S. legally, and pass a Department of Public Safety approved firearm safety course.